SAN: Inducing Metrizability of GAN with Discriminative Normalized Linear Layer: Formulation of Question

-} \end{proposition} Recall that we formulated the discriminator in the inner-product form~\beqref{eq:critic_general}, which is aligned with this proposition.
+Recall that we formulated the discriminator in the inner-product form~\beqref{eq:critic_general}, which is aligned with Proposition~\ref{pr:equivalence_FM_wgan}.
+Here, we introduced a notion of \textit{optimal direction}, which most distinguishes $\mu_0$ and $\mu_\theta$ in the feature space given by $h$, intuitively (refer to Figure~\ref{fig:separability} for illustration).
 We refer to the condition for the direction in Eq.~\beqref{eq:optimal_direciton} as \textit{direction optimality}.
 It is obvious here that, given function $h$, the maximizer $\omega^*$ becomes $\hat{\diff}_h(\mu_0,\mu_\theta)$.